fizzwidget/faction-friend/readme.txt

 v.
 11.xxxx - 2025/xxxx/xxxx - Major Update!

 TODO for rewrite
-- BUG: (?)
-Undermine cartels with the same name as vanilla/cata goblin factions
 - Battle for Azeroth: investigate whether warbound versions of island expedition quest rewards still appear when exalted

 Remodeled from a fresh start for current WoW (11.x and The War Within), gaining efficiency, eliminating fragile dependencies, and using modern WoW UI infrastructure.
 Some benefits from the refurbishing: